 The "Peter Pan" and "Alice in Wonderland" floats have aged much better, all things considered.
 But I don't know what they were thinking when they designed these next two floats:

 (That thing has got to scare children.)

 Would you believe they decided on the Nightmare Fuel-errific Pleasure Island sequence to represent "Pinocchio"?
-Yep, cavorting mutant donkey-men and everything.
+Yep, cavorting mutant donkey-boys and everything.

 I love the random goofy bee and centipede, as well as the other cute little beetles, snails, turtles, and such.
 You'll see why in a minute.

 As the parade winds it's way down towards the central hub, let us look back to 1985 why not, and the very best television appearance of the Main Street Electrical Parade ever.
 (For the more prosaic among us, note that the only real difference between the older versions of the floats and the 2011 versions is that their old Christmas lights were swapped out for new LEDs.
 Also, I am genuinely surprised the "TRON" people didn't make an appearance in the 2011 parade.)

 After the parade, we saw the newly-added prologue to the "Wishes" fireworks called "The Magic, the Memories, and You!"
 It's a strange ride indeed, with animation projected upon Cinderella Castle itself, in the manner of this breathtaking promotional video (annoying song warning).